Hello Nature, Goodbye Stress – Say Hello to Less Stressful Travel

 The Benefits of Spending Time Outdoors

-There are a number of benefits to spending time outdoors, and they are:
+There are a number of benefits to getting outside while travelling abroad, and they are:

-Studies have proven that heading into nature, even for a short time helps let your brain unload and restore it’s focus.
+Studies have proven that heading into nature, even for a short time helps let your brain unload and restore its focus.
+I find a quick walk outside often helps me make decisions.
 Now don’t think you need to go on a day-hike for this to happen.
-Having your lunch break outside in a green space can do the trick.
+If you are working while traveling having your lunch break outside in a green space can do the trick.
 It has been proved there is a powerful connection between natural open spaces and your brain activity.
 So when things get tough, go outside for a walk ‘to clear your head’.
-How many times have you heard this?

 Anxiety, stress, anger and even depression are too common in our world.
 Studies have shown these conditions are on the rise due to the correlation between our time spent inside behind a computer or TV screen – that could be either working or playing.
 Even though these moods are unfortunately a part of life nature can help reduce them.
 Yep, being in nature can help reduce high levels of negative moods.
 Nature does this because it helps you have pleasant feelings, thus your brain releases ‘happy hormones’ thus lowering stress, fear, anger and depression levels.